nxtarya/OpenAsar-Installer-Linux/README.md

 sudo ./installer.sh /path/to/your/downloaded/openasar/app.asar
 ```

-# Make sure to restart your Discord client after installing
+# Make sure to restart your Discord client after installing (If it's open)